bmag/emacs-purpose/README.rst

 Persistent window layout
 ------------------------

-Purpose lets you save your current window layout with the command purpose-save-layout.
-It also lets you load a saved window layout with the command purpose-load-layout.
+Purpose lets you save and load your window layout with commands such as purpose-save-window-layout and purpose-load-window-layout.

 Programmers can use the hooks purpose-set-window-properties-functions and purpose-get-extra-window-params-function to save/load other window